wildesPepega/FH6linuxfix/README.md

 > All issues documented in this guide were diagnosed and resolved by **[Claude](https://claude.ai)** (Anthropic's AI) through systematic analysis of system logs, GPU error codes, and Steam configuration — no manual research required.

 > **Disclaimer**
-> This guide is based on my personal setup and experience.
-I cannot guarantee that any of these fixes will work for everyone.
+> This guide is based on personal experience.
+There is no guarantee that any of these fixes will work for everyone.
 Results may vary depending on your hardware, drivers, distro, and game version.
 These fixes aim to make the game **more playable** on Linux — they do not resolve every issue, as the game was not officially developed for Linux.
 >
 > **Recommendation:** Capping your FPS to 60 results in significantly more consistent frametimes.
 In an arcade racer like Forza Horizon the difference to higher framerates is barely noticeable, while stability improves considerably.